Blog

 Time to Permanent Residency 5 years (renewable permit) 5 years 5 years 5 years Immediate permanent residence Immediate permanent residence

-Time to Citizenship 7 years (with residence & language exam) 10 years (physical presence needed) 5 years (citizenship clock starts at online app) 8 years continuous stay + language/culture exam 7–8 years, with 7 yrs actual stay 12–36 months (MEIN citizenship route)
+Time to Citizenship 7 years (with residence & language exam) 10 years (physical presence needed) 5 years (citizenship clock starts at online app) 8 years continuous stay + language/culture exam 7 years (with 7 yrs actual stay) 5+ years (naturalization only; no direct CBI)

 Common Mistakes & How to Avoid Them

 Even well-prepared applicants run into problems.
-Most issues come from misunderstandings or rushing paperwork.
+Most issues stem from misunderstandings or rushed paperwork.

 Here are the 10 most common pitfalls and how to sidestep them.